ArcticaProject/WebSites.WWW/content/markdown/community/ircmeetings/index.md

 *  Participants
     * Everyone else is a meeting participant
     * Participants can post during the complete course of the meeting.
-    * Participants should not use meetbot commands (but could).
+    * Participants cannot use MeetBot commands.

 #### As Participant